jacksonbenete/email_terminal/README.md

 ## Latest News

-You can now configure and access extra servers at `network.json` to login via telnet.
+You can now configure and access extra servers at `network.json` to login via `ssh`.
 Each server will treat their respective users (and mail messages) separately.

 ---